Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/using-networkscenemanager.md

 sidebar_label: Using NetworkSceneManager
 ---

-## Netcode for GameObjects Scene Management
+## Netcode for GameObjects Integrated Scene Management
 Netcode scene management provides you with:
-- an existing framework that generically suppots both the bootstrap and scene transitioning scene management usage patterns
+- An existing framework that suppots both the bootstrap and scene transitioning scene management usage patterns
-- automatic client synchronization that occurs when a client is connected and approved
+- Automatic client synchronization that occurs when a client is connected and approved
-  - all scenes loaded via `NetworkSceneManager` will be considered during client synchronization
+  - all scenes loaded via `NetworkSceneManager` will be synchronized with clients during client synchronization.
     - Later in this document, you will learn more about using scene validation to control this on either the client or server side
-  - All spawned netcode objects are synchronized
+  - all spawned netcode objects are synchronized with clients during client synchronization.
-- scene event notifications
-  - scene event progress tracking
+- Scene Event Notifications
+  - provides scene loading, unloading, and client synchronization events ("Scene Events") that can be tracked on both the client and server
+    - the server is notified of all scene events (including the clients')
-    - the server keeps track of the clients that have finished processing a scene event
+      - the server tracks each client's scene event progress (scene event progress tracking)
-  - this is covered in detail under the scene event notification section of this document
- - in-scene placed `NetworkObject` soft synchronization

-In order to start using the built-in Netcode scene management, there are a few concepts one must be aware of before using it.
+    - clients are notified locally of scene events
+      - _clients are not aware of other clients' scene events_
+ - In-Scene Placed NetworkObject Synchronization

+All of these scene management features (and more) are handled by the [`NetworkSceneManager`](https://docs-multiplayer.unity3d.com/netcode/current/api/Unity.Netcode.NetworkSceneManager).

 ### Accessing `NetworkSceneManager`
+The `NetworkSceneManager` lives within the `NetworkManager` and is instantiated when the `NetworkManager` is started.
-The first place to start is understanding how to access the [`NetworkSceneManager`](https://docs-multiplayer.unity3d.com/netcode/current/api/Unity.Netcode.NetworkSceneManager).  `NetworkSceneManage` can be accessed in the following ways:
+`NetworkSceneManager` can be accessed in the following ways:
 -  From within a `NetworkBehaviour` derived component, you can access it by using `NetworkManager.SceneManager`
--  From anything else that does not already have a reference to `NetworkManager`, you can access it using `NetworkManager.Singleton.SceneManager.
+-  From anything else that does not already have a reference to `NetworkManager`, you can access it using `NetworkManager.Singleton.SceneManager`.

-Here are some genral rules about accessing and using `NetworkSceneManager`:
+**Here are some genral rules about accessing and using `NetworkSceneManager`:**
 - Do not try to access the `NetworkSceneManager` when the `NetworkManager` is shutdown (it won't exist).
   - The `NetworkSceneManager` is only instantiated when a `NetworkManager` is started.
 - As a server:
   -  Any scene you want clients to synchronize (i.e. load and spawn any netcode objects), you **must** use the `NetworkSceneManager`
-    - If you use the `UnityEngine.SceneManagement.SceneManager` during a netcode enabled game session, then those scenes will not be synchronized with clients (currently connected or late joining)
+    - If you use the `UnityEngine.SceneManagement.SceneManager` during a netcode enabled game session, then those scenes will not be synchronized with currently connected or late joining clients.
+      - A "late joining client" is a client that joins a game session that has already been started and there are already one or more clients connected
+        - _All netcode aware objects spawned prior to a late joining client connecting needs to be synchronized with the late joining client._
-  -  you don't need to wait for a client to connect before you start loading scenes using the `NetworkSceneManager`
+  -  It doesn't have to wait for a client to connect before it starts loading scenes via the `NetworkSceneManager`
     - any scene loaded via `NetworkSceneManager` will always default to being synchronized with clients
       - _there are ways to control this explained later in this document_